Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 12. Unlawfully Driving Through Washington City?
 Call to Inform

-Motorists with criminal intentions, driving through the city limits of Washington must call the Police Chief before entering the city.
+This weird law states that motorists with criminal intentions that are driving through the city limits of Washington must call the Police Chief before entering the city.

 13. Prostitution and Tax